UVicOptics/The-Big-FFW/README.md

 ## Stage Code

-A C-863.11 Physik Instrumente Mercury (PI) controller and a M-037-DG rotational stage were used in this system.
-The python libraries for operating the controller and stage provided by the Physik Instrumente.
+A C-863.11 Physik Instrumente (PI) Mercury controller and a M-037-DG rotational stage were used in this system.
+The python libraries for operating the controller and stage provided by PI.

   - Connection